Back to School with Positive Communication

 Due to these limitations, it’s difficult for Sam to score well on tests since he needs long term retrieval, short term memory and adequate processing speed to excel.
 It’s also because of these difficulties that Sam struggles in the classroom setting.

 Imagine, if you struggle with long term retrieval, working memory and processing speed and the teacher calls on you to answer a question about a chapter you were supposed to read last night.
-You read it, but can’t remember the most basic components….you stumble thru your answer and your classmates laugh and giggle at your lack of an answer and your teacher probably makes a sarcastic and condescending comment about how you definitely didn’t do your homework…see below, the pic of a text that Sam received last year…this is what life looks like at 13 years old with a learning disability.
+You read it, but can’t remember the most basic components….you stumble thru your answer and your classmates laugh and giggle at your lack of an answer and your teacher probably makes a sarcastic and condescending comment about how you definitely didn’t do your homework…see below, the pic of a text that Sam received last year from a classmate…this is what life looks like at 13 years old with a learning disability.

 So I ask, beg, and plead with you to please be discrete when applying his accommodations.
 Please don’t bring attention to him unless you have given him fair warning and you know he will respond with the correct answer.